 Containing the essential fatty acids you need in a safe and convenient form, EndurOmega has molecularly distilled and deodorized fish oil, is free from all fishy odor and taste, and is tested via third-party independent laboratories to guarantee potency and purity.

-Highly Refined and Concentrated Omega-3 Fish Oil – Derived from anchovy, sardine, and mackerel, all excellent sources of EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
+Highly Refined and Concentrated Omega-3 Fish Oil – Derived from anchovy, sardine, and mackerel, supplying the essential fatty acids EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).

 Does consumption of fish or fish oil supplements like EndurOmega increase prostate cancer risk?

 Absolutely not, though the mainstream media would have us believe otherwise, with the blitz of alarming headlines and news stories regarding study results published in the Journal of the National Cancer Institute July 2013 issue .
 We remain convinced that consuming omega-3 fatty acids benefits overall health, including prostate health, and an overwhelming body of research over the years confirms it.

 The media frenzy concerning fish and fish oil supplementation was sparked by the SELECT study (Selenium and Vitamin E Cancer Prevention Trial), which claims a link between higher levels of omega-3 fatty acids in the blood - specifically DHA, EPA, and DPA (all found in EndurOmega) - and an increased risk of prostate cancer